nmanginas/deepfa/README.md

     )[:16]
 ```

-We keep drop the final two timesteps from the predictions and try to find the
+We drop the final two timesteps from the predictions and try to find the
 most probable sequence that led to ```moving``` being true.
 The
 abduced trace is as follows: